Benchmark your company's expenses with Ramp's data.

 You cannot claim the costs of work-related penalties or fines.
 Examples of these would be late fees on tax returns or parking or speeding tickets incurred in the course of doing business.

-The IRS allows a maximum deduction of $25 for business-related gifts.
-So if you spend more than $25 in gifts to clients, you can't claim the excess amount above the legal limit.
+The IRS allows you to deduct a maximum of $25 for business-related gifts.
+So if you spend more than $25 in gifts to clients in a given tax year, you can't claim the excess amount above the legal limit.

 Even if your decision to donate to a particular politician or lobbying group is motivated by how they might benefit your business, you cannot write off political contributions.